nine96as/baloo-bot-final/README.md

 ## Configuration

-The bot requires a **Discord bot token** to use the Discord API, the bot's `APPLICATION_ID` to be able to deploy commands, an **OpenAI API key** to enable the chatbot functionality, and a `DATABASE_URL` to enable Prisma to interact with a database.
+The bot requires a **Discord bot token** to use the Discord API, the bot's `APPLICATION_ID` to be able to deploy commands, an **OpenAI API key** to enable the chatbot functionality, a `DATABASE_URL` to enable Prisma to interact with a database, and a `sourceToken` to be able to transport logs to Logtail.

 1. Fetch the **Discord bot token** by creating a discord bot application, [using this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).